Odyssey: A Daily Odyssey through Homer’s The Odyssey

 Episodes

-Oaths in the Dark (Homer’s The Odyssey, Book II – Part 12)
+The Fates of Kings (Homer’s The Odyssey, Book 4 – Part 15)

 New to the journey?
 Start from the beginning at: http://theodysseypodcast.com